rs779582317

 Hereditary breast ovarian cancer syndrome Pathogenic:1

 Variant summary: RAD51C c.905-2A>C is located in a canonical splice-site and is predicted to affect mRNA splicing resulting in a significantly altered protein due to either exon skipping, shortening, or inclusion of intronic material.
-Several computational tools predict a significant impact on normal splicing: Four predict the variant abolishes a 3' acceptor site.
-However, these predictions have yet to be confirmed by functional studies.
-A different RAD51C variant located at the same nucleotide, c.905-2A>G, induced loss of exon 7 in the mature transcript, and introduced a frameshift and a stop codon at position 363 (Coulet_2013).
-The variant allele was found at a frequency of 1.2e-05 in 251338 control chromosomes. c.905-2A>C has been reported in the literature in individuals affected with Hereditary Breast and Ovarian Cancer (Han Lin_2016, Norquist_2016, Wang_2018).
+Variants that disrupt the consensus splice site are a relatively common cause of aberrant splicing and loss of RAD51C function.
+Several computational tools predict a significant impact on normal splicing: Four predict the variant abolishes a 3 acceptor site.
+At least one publication reports experimental evidence that this variant affects mRNA splicing, resulting in skipping of exon 7 (Sanoguera-Miralles_2020).
+The variant allele was found at a frequency of 1.2e-05 in 251338 control chromosomes. c.905-2A>C has been reported in the literature in individuals affected with Hereditary Breast and Ovarian Cancer (e.g. Han Lin_2016, Norquist_2016, Wang_2018).
 These data indicate that the variant may be associated with disease.
-To our knowledge, no experimental evidence demonstrating an impact on protein function has been reported.
-Three clinical diagnostic laboratories have submitted clinical-significance assessments for this variant to ClinVar after 2014 without evidence for independent evaluation.
-All laboratories classified the variant as pathogenic (n=1)/likely pathogenic (n=2).
-Based on the evidence outlined above, the variant was classified as likely pathogenic. -
+The following publications have been ascertained in the context of this evaluation (PMID: 22725699, 26824983, 26720728, 33333735, 29566657).
+ClinVar contains an entry for this variant (Variation ID: 216132).
+Based on the evidence outlined above, the variant was classified as pathogenic. -

 Computational scores